yandricr/gpti-js/README.md

 // import { llama2 } from "gpti";
 const { llama2 } = require("gpti");

-llama2({
-    messages:  [
+let history = [
     {
         "role": "assistant",
         "content": "Hello!
 How are you?"
     },
     {
         "role": "user",
         "content": "Hello!
 How are you?
 Could you tell me your name?"
     }
-    ],
+];

+llama2({
+    messages:  history,
     system_message: "",
     temperature: 0.9,
     max_tokens: 4096,